atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Display of the analog dates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Details of similar dates and their associated criteria and precipitation are available through the |icon_frame_analogs_s| button on the toolbar.
-This tool (Figure below) allows you to analyze similar dates and measured precipitation.
-The model, station and deadline must be selected in the upper part of the window.
+The details of the analogue dates and their associated criterion and predictand values (Figure below) are available through the |icon_frame_analogs_s| button on the toolbar.
+The method, station and lead time must be selected in the upper part of the window.
 It is possible to sort the list by each of the columns by clicking on it.
 The first click ranks the values in ascending order and the second in descending order.

 .. image:: img/frame-list-analogs.png
    :align: center